Sergei-Korneev/obsidian-local-images-plus/README.md

 ## Usage

-Just copy any web content, Word/Open Office content and paste it into your note or a note in canvas.
+Just copy any web content, Word/Open Office content and paste it into your regular note or a note in canvas.

-Starting from version 0.15.0 the plugin also handles clipboard events (screenshots/drug&drop for files).
+Starting from version 0.15.0 the plugin also handles clipboard events (screenshots/drag-and-drop for files).